Best Practice Tips

 1. Respect women

-Report violence against women in a way that upholds the victim-survivor’s right to dignity and does notcompromise their safety or anonymity.
+- Report violence against women and girls (VAWG) in a way that upholds the victim-survivor's right to dignity and does not compromise their safety or anonymity.

 2. Include diverse voices

-Be clear about the cause of violence against women; gender inequality.
-Men’s violence against women and girls stems from men having access to power in our society, over and above women.
-This power imbalance leads to sexist beliefs, misogyny and ultimately violence against women and girls.
+- Be clear about the cause of violence against women: gender inequality.
+VAWG stems from men having access to power in our society, over and above women.
+This power imbalance leads to sexist beliefs, misogyny, and ultimately VAWG.

-When covering any form of violence - including harmful traditional practices, like forced marriage or female genital mutilation - be clear this violence is rooted in misogyny.
+- When covering any form of violence – including harmful traditional practices, like forced marriage or female genital mutilation – be clear this violence is rooted in misogyny.
 Don’t stigmatise any ethnic group or religion.
-To learn more about harmful traditional practices read our BLOG.
+To learn more about harmful traditional practices see page 11 of our Media Guidelines.

 4. Name the crime